modal-dsl/modal/README.md

   * Post (Yes/No)
   * Jnl.
 Check Line
   * Jnl.
 Post Line
+  * Reg.-Show Ledger

+Moreover, these customizations to standard objects are generated:

+* Event subscribers implementing the Navigate functionality for the specified Posted Document Header
+* `Source Code Setup` table extension
+* `Comment Line` table extension
+* `Comment Line Table Name` enum extension

-Specific code that cannot be generated form a `mdAL` model file can be integrated by subscribing to the various event publishers available in the generated AL code.
+Specific code that cannot be generated from a `mdAL` model file can be integrated by subscribing to the various event publishers available in the generated AL code.
 Hence, you can use `mdAL` to automatically generate a base AL extension and create an additional AL extension that depends on the base extension and adds your specific code.
 This way you do not have to change generated code in order to do customizations.
 Take a look at the [demo projects](#demo-projects) to see how this could be done.

 If you need additional event publishers or find errors in the generated code, please open an [issue](https://github.com/mdal-lang/mdal/issues).